 Lemons grow year round in Northern California and there is an abundant supply.
 Lemons add just the right amount of brightness to get us through the end of winter blues.

 This cake is dense like a pound cake but without all the butter.
-Instead I used healthier fats such as olive oil, yogurt and whole milk.
+Instead I used healthier fats such as olive oil and yogurt.
 I also added almond flour for extra protein which lightens up the cake.
 A small amount of baking powder is used here so the cake doesn’t rise as much as a standard loaf.
-However, I love that it’s a petit loaf cake which is perfect for snacking on with tea or coffee, hence the name “lemon tea cake”.
+However, I love that it’s a petit loaf cake which is perfect for snacking with tea or coffee, hence the name “lemon tea cake”.

 For the cake: